Hocket/ViralRecombinant_dev/README.md

 If you use this toolkit, please cite:

-Poyer, A., Feeley, M., Pheele, P. (2025).
+Alex T. Poyer, Michael C. Feehley, Patrick J. Feehley (2025).
 ViralRecombinant: A toolkit for viral recombinant analysis.
 GitHub repository: https://github.com/Hocket/ViralRecombinant_dev

 Or, preferably, cite the relevant publication/preprint if available.